DataMonky/Coursera---Getting-and-Cleaning-Data/README.md

 2. I also tried two functions make.names(), and tolower(), after reading forum and googling around <br />
 3. Perhaps I need to do some column name cleaning <br />

+Step 5 is not done due to time